-- Be 18 years of age or older. - Possess a high school diploma (or the equivalent) or have successfully completed 12 semester or 18 quarter credits from a regionally-accredited postsecondary institution refer to addendum p.
-67

-Updated information; - Pass an assessment test.

-- Provide documentation of a physical examination. - Provide documentation of immunizations and supporting test results - Have a valid CPR Card issued by the American Heart Association, Health Care Provider Basic Life Support.
+- Be 18 years of age or older. - Possess a high school diploma (or the equivalent) or have successfully completed 12 semester or 18 quarter credits from a regionally-accredited postsecondary institution - Pass an assessment test. - Have a valid CPR Card issued by the American Heart Association, Health Care Provider Basic Life Support.